-The PAPFor programme in the Nimba Mountains Landscape is implemented by UNOPS, with a field team based in Nzérékoré.
-Agreements with the agencies in charge of Protected Areas in each of the three countries have been established to ensure optimal ownership.
+The PAPFor programme in the Nimba Mountains Landscape was implemented by UNOPS, with a field team based in Nzérékoré.
+Agreements with the agencies in charge of Protected Areas in each of the three countries were established to ensure optimal ownership.